Our staff and volunteers are dedicated to the belief that the human experience of art is meant to be shared by all.

 Accessible restrooms and an all-gender restroom are located on the first floor, just past the Welcome Center.
 During public programs in the Martin Commons, two additional accessible, all-gender restrooms are available in the Education Center on the second floor.

 We address each other and our visitors by the pronoun with which they are the most comfortable: “he/him,” “she/her,” “they/them,” or another set.

 Families with young children are welcome at the museum.
 If you choose to carry your children, please keep them in front of you.
 Children may walk through the galleries while supervised by a parent.
 Strollers are also welcome in the galleries.

 Indiana law allows a woman to breastfeed her child in any public space, at any time.
 If you are looking for a quiet place with comfortable seating to nurse, we have a Wellness Room on the mezzanine level.
 Please see a guest services associate at the Security panel, located behind the Welcome Center, to retrieve a key.

 All of our public restrooms are equipped with changing tables.

-Admission to the Eskanazi Museum of Art is always free during normal operating hours, and for certain special events.
+Admission to the Eskenazi Museum of Art is always free, including for special hours and events.

 The Newkirk Café & Gift Shop has food, drinks, and souvenir items available for purchase.
 Payment forms accepted are credit card, debit card, CrimsonCard, and I-BUCKS.
 We do not accept cash payments at this time.